meglwhy/tp/docs/UserGuide.md

 ```

 ### View household sessions
-You can switch to view all existing sessions for a household using the `view-h` command.
+You can switch to view all existing sessions for a household using the `view-s` command.
 ```
-view-h id/HOUSEHOLD_ID
+view-s id/HOUSEHOLD_ID
 ```

 Example of usage:
 ```
-view-h id/H000001
+view-s id/H000001
 ```

 Expected outcome: